mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 ### Minimality

-&#128997; **[Sparsity](https://download.arxiv.org/pdf/2201.13291v3.pdf)**: Grad-CAM's ratio between the maximum and minimum saliency values was 5.28.
-It performed worst out of Ablation-CAM, Grad-CAM++, RISE, and Score-CAM.
+&#129000; **[Sparsity](https://download.arxiv.org/pdf/2201.13291v3.pdf)**: The ratio between Grad-CAM's maximum and minimum saliency values was 5.28.
+It had lower sparsity than  Ablation-CAM, Grad-CAM++, RISE, and Score-CAM.
+Evaluated on a ResNet50 model and CUB-200-2011 dataset.

 ### Perceptual Correspondence